-Trademark Is Not a Verb: Guidelines From a Trademark LawyerAdded by Bradlee R. Frazer in Articles & Publications, Business Law, Intellectual Property and Patent Law on June 26, 2013
+Trademark Is Not a Verb: Guidelines From a Trademark LawyerAdded by Bradlee R. Frazer in Articles & Blogs, Business Law, Intellectual Property and Patent Law on June 26, 2013

 I bet I get one call or e-mail per day from a well-intentioned person seeking to “trademark” something.
 “Hey, Brad,” they will say, “I want to trademark my new logo.
 Can you help me with that?”